QQrex/World_Weather_Analysis/README.md

 - Create a Customer Travel Destination Map with desription added to pop-up markers.

-- Create a Travel Itineary Map using Google maps.
+- Create a Travel Itineary Map and mark layer map using Google maps.

 ## Analysis